-- (a) The sale and delivery of all water by the District, regardless of the nature and time of use of such water, shall be subject to regulations promulgated from time to time by the District. - (b) Except upon terms and conditions specifically approved by the Board, water sold and delivered by the District shall not be used in any manner which intentionally or avoidably results in the direct or indirect benefit of areas outside the District including use of such water outside the District or use thereof within the District in substitution for other water used outside the District. - (c) No District water shall be sold or delivered to any member public agency for use, directly or indirectly, for agricultural purposes as defined in Section 4106 within the annexing area. - (d) The District shall not be obligated to provide additional works or facilities, necessitated by the annexing area, for the delivery of water from works owned and operated by the District. - (e) The annexation shall be completed by the date established pursuant to Section 3108(a).
+- (a) The sale and delivery of all water by the District, regardless of the nature and time of use of such water, shall be subject to regulations promulgated from time to time by the District. - (b) Except upon terms and conditions specifically approved by the Board, water sold and delivered by the District shall not be used in any manner which intentionally or avoidably results in the direct or indirect benefit of areas outside the District including use of such water outside the District or use thereof within the District in substitution for other water used outside the District. - (c) The District shall not be obligated to provide additional works or facilities, necessitated by the annexing area, for the delivery of water from works owned and operated by the District. - (d) The annexation shall be completed by the date established pursuant to Section 3108(a).

+'''

 M.I.
 38048 - January 9; 1990, paragraph (e) added by M.I.
-40406 - August 24, 1993.
+40406 - August 24, 1993; deleted paragraph (c), and renumbered paragraphs (c) and (d) by M.I.
+(M.I. to be Determined) - July 8, 2025.

+'''